 The solicitor’s role

 Two sets of solicitors must be in place to carry out the whole process.
-Under Equity Release Council rules, different solicitors must be employed on behalf of the client and the lender.
+Under Equity Release Council standards, different solicitors must be employed on behalf of the client and the lender.
 Once instructed by the client or broker, the solicitor acting on behalf of the client will send out an initial questionnaire requesting further information.
 This will include a request for information to understand if any mortgage currently exists, the owners to the title, any restrictions, further tenants or major improvements that have been carried out with respective planning permissions.
 This questionnaire also provides the permission for the prospective solicitor to act on their behalf.

 What about existing mortgages or secured loans?